a-b-street/docs/book/src/tech/map/importing/README.md

 The steps are:

-1. A large .osm file is clipped to a hand-drawn boundary region, using `osmconvert`
+1. A large .osm file is clipped to a hand-drawn boundary region, using `osmium`
 2. The `convert_osm` crate reads the clipped `.osm`, and a bunch of optional supplementary files, and produces a `RawMap`
 3. Part of the `map_model` crate transforms the `RawMap` into the final `Map`